marius-jopen/sveltekit-prismic-theme/src/lib/modules-flex/images/image-full-screen/readme.md

-# Image Full Width Component | Sveltekit + Prismic
+# Image Full Screen Component | Sveltekit + Prismic
 Author: www.mariusjopen.com

-Displays an image + caption
+Displays an image in full screen + caption
 - Can receive data via parent component or via the Prismic slices module
 - You can set the size of the image to Big, Medium, Small and Original
 - You can chose if the caption which is inserted is a string or a Prismic richtext